uadmin/uadmin-docs/_build/html/_sources/system_reference.rst.txt

 |

 Open your created record in Todo model.
-Notice that you have a “History” button when you open any record:
+Notice that you have a "History” button when you open any record:

 .. image:: assets/history.png

 |

-This “History” button will give you logs related to this record:
+This "History” button will give you logs related to this record:

 .. image:: assets/readadded.png